| |

 The trustees meet soon after Easter every year and the awards

 are made in May.
-If you have won an award, we send you a cheque,
+If you have won an award, we send you a cheque or organise a bank transfer.

 Applications are welcome at any time of year, and will be